keithalewis/math/vs.md

 \newcommand\RR{\mb{R}}
 \newcommand\FF{\mb{F}}

+My PhD involved infinite dimensional vector spaces so excuse me for being appalled by cartoon introductions to vector spaces floating around the internet these days.
+This note starts from tuples of $n$ real numbers, a.k.a $\RR^n$, that every engineer is familiar with and develops facts about vector spaces I have found useful in practice.
+I am deliberately ignoring the true but useless facts you find in most mathematical textbooks.
+Please don't tell my math collegues.

+Along the way you will pick up...

+dusl - X-ray

+tensor

 The set of $n$-tuples of real numbers ${\RR^n = \{x = (x_1,\dots,x_n)\mid x_j\in\RR, 1\le j\le n\}}$ is
 a vector space.